chevah/geck/docs/programming/testing.rst

 * In case using the automatic breakpoint provided test runner is enough to detect the problem, that the code might be good :)

-* If a functional test fails, but no unit test fails, than we have at least one missing unit test.
+* If an end to end test fails but no integration test fails, than we have at least one missing integration test.

+* The **assert** part of the tests can be replaced with plain `assert` calls.
+  The assertion should check for real behaviour and state changes, and not just fixed values or type checks.

 Naming conventions